formalpenguin22/portfolio/_posts/2025-11-02-pulse-oximeter.md

 ---
 layout: post
 title: Pulse Oximeter
-description: This Pulse Oximeter Circuit was
+description: This Pulse Oximeter Circuit uses red light to measure a pulse and convert it to a digital signal which lights up some LEDs.
 date: 2025-11-02 12:25 -0800
 category: Portfolio
 tags: Sophomore